 WSU’s Student Care Network is dedicated to supporting student success across the system through early intervention.
 Each WSU location has access to a Student Care Team comprised of professionals who can recommend appropriate resources and services that can help students succeed.

 If you have a concern about a student’s well-being, behavior, or academic performance, please submit it to your colleagues via the Student Care Network.
-We will contact you to gather additional information, talk about the situation, and identify next steps.
-Reports can also be submitted anonymously.
+Students can also use this form as a way to reach out for themselves or others.
+We will contact whoever submitted the form to gather additional information, talk about the situation, and identify next steps.
+Reports may also be submitted anonymously.

 Types of Concerning Behavior

-Faculty and staff are often first to recognize when a student is struggling and struggling looks different for all students.
+Struggling looks different for everyone.
+Oftentimes, faculty and staff are often first to recognize when a student is having a hard time.
 Below are some examples of behavior that a student of concern may be exhibiting.

 Disruptive Classroom Behavior